arjitc/InfinityStat-Agent-Legacy/README.md

 ## Debugging

-Sometimes sysstat and curl don't get installed which ends up with no data getting sent to us or incomplete data getting sent to us if sysstat is missing which can be fixed with running either of the 2 options listed below
+Sometimes the sysstat and curl package don't get installed which ends up with no data getting sent to us, this can be fixed with running either of the 2 options listed below,

 Automated fix: